ivomiyashiro/stronget-market/README.md

 # Stronget Market

-A monorepo containing a React frontend and Node.js Express backend.
+A monorepo containing a React frontend and Node Express backend.

 ## Project Structure